 |Fish found in the ocean.|

 After eight cruises in the past 2o months, we feel we have it fairly well figured out.
-We love the sea, the making new friends dinners for eight, the gentle rocking of the ship.
+We love the sea, making new friends at dinners for eight or ten, the gentle rocking of the ship.
 We even found the storm at sea on the Norwegian Epic commencing on April 20, 2013, to be an adventure.

 |More ocean fish.|

 Yesterday, we embarked on our final sightseeing stint by visiting London’s Natural History Museum.
 Having avoided hour(s) long queues both mornings or midday, we chose to enter around 4 pm.
-There was no line at all although fairly crowded inside.
+There was no line at all, although it was fairly crowded inside.

 |More marine life.|

 We took many photos focusing on the thousands of replications of the live animals that we’ve yet to encounter in our travels.
 For those that may never see a live lion other than in a zoo, this museum and those like it are an alternative.